 The Paris Agreement, a legally binding International treaty on climate change—adopted by 196 Parties at COP 21 in Paris, seeks to limit global warming to well below 2 degrees Celsius, compared to pre-industrial levels.

 Equally of relevance in this regard is the 2015 Sendai Framework for Disaster Risk Reduction.
-Among other things, the framework seeks to internationally effect substantial reduction of disaster risk and losses by 2030.
+Among other things, the framework seeks to internationally effect a substantial reduction of disaster risk and losses by 2030.

 “Already, we have suffered a great deal.
 If things cannot be mitigated, that’s more death and more unpredictability.
 If you have more floods, that’s more death.
 If we have more droughts, that’s more death.
 If we have cyclones, it’s more deaths,” said Chakwera.